The 5th International Symposium on the Oceans in National Income Accounts

 Since the first Symposium hosted by the Centre for the Blue Economy (CBE) at the Middlebury Institute of International Studies in Monterey, USA, in October 2015 this event has provided a crucial platform to develop the methods by which international organisations measure and monitor ocean economic activity.
 This, the 5th Symposium in the series will involve representatives from government, industry, academia and international organisations sharing their national and international perspectives on progress made in measuring the ocean economy.
 They will discuss ways in which international ocean economy statistics can be improved through satellite and natural capital accounting approaches as well as examining how the usage of such information by policymakers can be improved.

 Due to ongoing Covid-19 constraints, the event will be online.
-Further information on the agenda and registration will be available shortly.

 Topics to be discussed at the symposium include: